Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks

-We compared the performance of \texttt{MBGNN} with two co-evolution-based methods, MetalNet and MetalNet2.
-We reported the precision, recall, and F1 scores for both metal-binding residue and metal-type predictions on the fixed hold-out test set.
-The performance of metal-binding residue prediction and the macro average of metrics for metal-type prediction are presented in Table \ref{tab:performance_comparison}, while the performance for each of the 11 metal types is illustrated in Fig. \ref{fig:a}.
-The results presented in this section correspond to the best F1 scores achieved for metal-type classification, and detailed results demonstrating the robustness of \texttt{MBGNN} are presented in Section \ref{subsec:sens}.
-The results of MetalNet and MetalNet2 were extracted from the publicly available MetalNet2 repository \footnotemark[1] as they were evaluated on the same hold-out test set.
+\paragraph{Comparison with co-evolution-based baselines} We compared the performance of MBGNN with two co-evolution-based methods, MetalNet and MetalNet2.
+We reported the precision, recall, and F1 scores for both metal-binding residue and metal-type predictions on the MetalNet2 test set.
+Table~\ref{tab:performance_comparison} presents the performance for metal-binding residue prediction and the macro average of metrics for metal-type prediction, while Fig.~\ref{fig:a} shows the performance for the 11 metal types.

+As shown in Table~\ref{tab:performance_comparison}, compared to MetalNet, MBGNN significantly improves all evaluation metrics in both metal-binding and metal-type prediction, demonstrating superior overall predictive performance.
+Compared with MetalNet2, MBGNN achieved higher precision in both metal-binding and metal-type prediction by 5.6 and 19.4 percentage points, respectively, demonstrating its ability to reduce false positives while maintaining strong recall.
+For the overall F1 score, MBGNN shows absolute improvements of 2.5 and 3.3 percentage points on the two tasks, respectively, showing better balance between precision and recall.

-As presented in Table \ref{tab:performance_comparison}, by leveraging the co-evolved residue network and the information it provided, \texttt{MBGNN} led to significant improvements in both precision and recall for predicting metal-binding residues, resulting in a higher F1 score.
-Specifically, the precision of metal-binding residue prediction increased by about 6\% compared to MetalNet2, highlighting the model’s ability to reduce false positives while maintaining strong recall.
-Additionally, \texttt{MBGNN} improved metal-type prediction, achieving an approximately 19\% increase in precision and about 3\% boost in the overall F1 score relative to MetalNet2.
-As Fig. \ref{fig:a} illustrated, these improvements were also evident for most of the metals with limited training samples, such as Co, Ni, and FeS, where \texttt{MBGNN} outperformed other methods.
-We also observed that MetalNet2 achieved higher recall by predicting multiple metals per residue due to its pairwise approach, which treated residue pairs independently.
-This method artificially inflated recall at the expense of precision, frequently assigning multiple metal types to the same residue and increasing false positives.
-In contrast, \texttt{MBGNN} overcame this limitation by leveraging the full network of co-evolved residue interactions through GNNs, enabling more precise predictions while maintaining robust recall.
-By reducing false positives, \texttt{MBGNN} achieved higher precision, F1 score, and overall reliability in metal-binding prediction.
+As shown in Fig.~\ref{fig:a}, these improvements are also evident for metals with limited training samples, such as Co, Ni, and FeS, where MBGNN outperformed other methods.
+We observed that MetalNet2 achieved higher recall for some metal types by predicting multiple metals per residue due to its pairwise formulation, which treated residue pairs independently.
+This approach artificially increased recall but reduced precision, often assigning multiple metal types to a single residue and generating more false positives.
+In contrast, MBGNN mitigates this issue by leveraging the complete network of co-evolved residue interactions through GNNs, enabling more precise predictions while maintaining strong recall.
+Consequently, MBGNN achieves higher precision, F1 scores, and overall reliability in both tasks.